jworth/interpretation/course/content/en/class1/intro.md

   Macindoe is a New York based photographer and an adjunct professor at Parsons The New School.
 His work has been widely published in the UK and the US.|https://www.instagram.com/grahammacindoe)

+  During the course, we will be making [Four Corners](/markdown/fourcorners.md) images as a way of sharing and discussing the emergent issues.
 expectsubmission: false
 ---
 ## Depictions of Addiction - Introduction